The star-formation activity of IllustrisTNG galaxies: main sequence, UVJ diagram, quenched fractions, and systematics: Summary and conclusions

 The findings outlined in this paper in relation to the comparison to observations might indicate the following learning point: the TNG model captures reasonably well the effects of the dominant quenching mechanism at the high-mass end (i.e. the AGN feedback) but might require important adjustments in terms of the feedback mechanisms that regulate (without necessarily halting) star formation in $\gtrsim 10^9\Ms$ galaxies at the cosmic noon (i.e. stellar feedback).
 However, two important conceptual caveats remain before conclusive messages can be derived.
 Firstly, in this paper we have not ventured into a thorough discussion of the biases that may affect observational estimates of the SFRs of galaxies.
 From the theoretical view point, the SFRs we can measure from the simulated galaxies are unbiased, while non-negligible uncertainties affect the mapping between observed light of certain star-formation indicators and SFRs, because of contamination or dust reddening.
-For example, \cite{2018Theios, 2018Sorba} have added to a vast body of literature and argued that observed SFR estimates can be afflicted by an additional 0.5 dex of systematic uncertainties, making previously published MS relations possibly biased high (at the intermediate redshifts of interest here).
+For example, \cite{2018Theios} have added to a vast body of literature and argued that observed SFR estimates can be afflicted by an additional 0.5 dex of systematic uncertainties, making previously published MS relations possibly biased high (at the intermediate redshifts of interest here).
+In \cite{2018Sorba} is showed that observational indicators of galaxy stellar mass may be biased, causing a systematic effect on the SSFR.
 Just recently, \cite{2018Leja} have re-inferred the SFRs and galaxy stellar masses of 3D-HST galaxies at $0.5<z<2.5$ taking advantage of a new high-dimensional model and have shown that, among other findings, the newly-derived galaxy SFRs can be 0.1-1 dex lower than the UV+IR-based ones.
 In fact, it is also important to notice that, while the SFRs of galaxies on the TNG MS appear low around e.g. $z\sim1$, a zeroth-order comparison of the TNG galaxy stellar mass function to observational findings does not raise any obvious flag: see Fig. 14 of \cite{2018Pillepich}.
 The one fundamental advantage in simulations is their self-consistency across times: the galaxy mass functions at certain times are the result of the time integral of the SFRs at previous times and smaller masses.
 If anything, the TNG galaxy mass functions at $0.5<z<2$ in certain mass regimes (just left of the knee) are somewhat higher than observational constraints.
+On the other hand, tensions between the observed evolution of the galaxy mass or luminosity functions and the observed sSFRs -- particularly at $z\gtrsim2$ -- have been pointed out by several authors \citep[see e.g][and references therein]{2015Leja,2016yu,2018Behroozi}, albeit the actual reason of these tensions is still unclear.
 We postpone to future work the task of placing into a coherent and consistent picture all these statements and the quantification of the effects of environment on the star formation activity of TNG galaxies.